 Best SEO Tools

-There are a ton (and we mean a TON) of SEO tools out there.
+There are many SEO tools out there (and we mean a TON).
 Here are a few worth checking out.

 - Keyword research tools (SEMrush, Google Keyword Planner, Keywords Everywhere, KWfinder.com)